Dkreick/AD2B/README.md

 • Skilled submachine guns
 • Regeneration per turn
 • Food & drink more effective

-#### Story and objective

 #### Skill tree and habilities

+# SKILL TREE IMAGE CONCEPT PLACEHOLDER

 ##### Actives

-     • Anesthesia (5 turns to CD): 50% chance to knock the enemy down for 1 turn
+     • Anesthesia (5 turns to CD): 50% chance to knock the enemy down for 1 turn.

 ##### Passives

-     • Intensive care (5 levels): Increase health regeneration .
+     • Intensive care (5 levels): Increase health regeneration.

-# SKILL TREE IMAGE CONCEPT PLACEHOLDER

 ### Mechanic

 #### Description

-_A class very interesting to travel by car.
-Is very efficient driving and therefore fuel last longer.
+_A class very interesting class to travel by car, His driving skills makes the fuel last longer.
 Also it can be use as berserker_

 #### Traits